-In this blog post, we will explain how deferred rent affects income tax under the current lease accounting rules.
-In a subsequent post, we will cover income taxes under FASB topic 842, which is the new lease accounting rules.
+In this blog post, we will explain how deferred rent affects income tax under the current lease accounting rules, otherwise known as FASB ASC 840.
+To learn about the differences between ASC 840 and 842, click here.

 Deferred rent is defined as the liability that is created as a result of the difference between the actual cash paid and the straight-line expense recorded on the financial statements.

 One of the basic principles of Topic 740 (Income Taxes) is that deferred taxes have to be recognized for temporary differences between the financial statements and tax returns.
 To put it another way, these deferred taxes are recognized for future tax consequences of events recorded in either the financial statements or the tax return, but not yet in both.
 Deferred tax liabilities are recorded for taxable temporary differences while deferred tax assets are recorded for deductible temporary differences.